← Visit Appcues.com

 Examples of onboarding emails

 The best onboarding emails balance the need to engage wayward users with the ability to capture their attention.
 This balance is often hard to strike, but luckily, examples of onboarding emails done right are littered across the interwebs.
-Some of the best examples include:
+Some of the best onboarding email examples include:

 Todoist

 Todoist’s approach to potential customer churn problems involve showcasing just how much they have to offer.
 Their point is simple: Todoist makes work life easier through countless integrations that streamline a user’s workflow.
-This compelling pitch reminds unengaged users of what they’re missing out on when they don’t user the app every day.
+This compelling pitch reminds unengaged users of what they’re missing out on when they don’t use the app every day.

 todoist user onboarding email example